-The IQ810 provides a stable built in 5VDC load cell excitation voltage.
-The IQ810 can power up to $6x350\Omega$ load cells using 5VDC excitation.
+The instrument provides a stable built in 5VDC load cell excitation voltage and can power up to $6x350\Omega$ load cells using 5VDC excitation.
 Connect the sense+ to excitation+ and sense- to excitation- if using a 4-wire load cell.